Acceptance Policy/Waiting List

 This is called GPS stash hunting.
 Someone “buries” something for you to find using a Global Position System receiver.
 It’s really a new take on a treasure hunt.
 Very enjoyable outdoor activity.

 The Newshound, Camp newspaper.
 Written daily by you about what’s happening at camp that day.
 If you want to try reporting, this is your chance.
-Added this year is making autograph books which you can take home to enjoy.

 New targets.
 This will be a challenge to see how good you are at hitting your target.